-There is a definite lack of knowledge about moral injury within the veteran and clergy community.
+There is a definite lack of knowledge about moral injury within the veteran, mental health, and clergy communities.
 Many chaplains have no idea how much women veterans are truly suffering and how little support they receive.
-Chaplains often think of moral injury as something that only happens to combat soldiers when they kill someone.
+Moral injury is often thought of as something that only happens to combat soldiers when they kill someone.

 Women veterans are widely spread throughout the U.S. and often have a low level of financial and transportation resources.